connorGA/TalkTotal/README.md

 # Future Goals
 1. I would like to continue building on the user model so that it's easy for users to add a custom profile pic.
-2. Adding some filters to the activity feed, such as only showing messages from rooms you host or have commented in would clean things up a bit.
+2. Adding some filters to the topics, such as only displaying a list of your favorited topics on the home page.